beepy/example-use-of-vue-contextual-transition/README.md

-# Example Use of Vue Shared Element Transition
+# Example Use of Vue Contextual Transition

 This template should help get you started developing with Vue 3 in Vite.